GFZ-Centre-for-Early-Warning/caravan/APACHE_INSTALLATION_README.txt

 sudo pip install lxml
 Browse the internet for installing missing packages, if any. the /var/log/apache2/error.log file should warn for it (see above)

+NOTE: in case of an error similar to: "/usr/bin/ld: cannot find -lz" install the package lz by typing: sudo apt-get install libz-dev and reinstall lxml

 Final note (just as reminder): no caravan under /home? or want to clone somewhere else? then remember to use https for lhotse21:
     git clone https://github.com/GFZ-Centre-for-Early-Warning/caravan